-It’s usually the Republicans who engage in constitutional mischief, whether with balanced--budget amendments, term limits or marriage.
+It’s usually the Republicans who engage in shown whether with balanced--budget amendments, term limits or marriage.
 Whoever is doing it, it can’t be good for the system to have people running to change the Constitution every time the Supreme Court rules in a way they don't like.
 Especially when the changes being proposed are in the neighborhood of infringing on the First Amendment.

 The worst aspect of this kind of reaction is that it represents an irresponsible abdication of policy reaction.
 Saying that an impossible-to-pass constitutional amendment is the only thing that can be done is no way for a serious political party to act.
 It’s bad when the Republicans do it, and it’s sad to see Democrats start to follow their example.